rpeszek/GraphPlay/README.md

 ```
 and :l various play/test files.

-My first non-'hello world' Haskell project!
+My first more sizable Haskell project!
 Learning a TON and having lots of fun.